variani/docker-examples/hello-r/02-hello-r-v1.1/README.md

 A new version 1.1 extends 1.0 with a new argument parser in R via the R package [docopt](https://github.com/docopt/docopt.R).

-Here are examples of output messages we wish our docker to print (`hello_r:1.0` is the name of our Docker image).

-We have new featurs with `docopt`.
+We have new features with `docopt`:

-- Named arguments.
+- Named arguments;
-- Printing a help message.
+- Printing a help message;
 - Having optional arguments, e.g., `--name`.

 Another update is related to installation of R packages.